AllanCristiano/encurtadorUrlDesafio/README.md

 ## Overview

-Welcome to the URL Shortener Challenge, a part of the backend-br challenges.
-The objective is to construct a URL shortener service that transforms a lengthy URL into a more concise version.
+This challenge is part of the [backend-br challenges](https://github.com/backend-br/desafios/blob/master/url-shortener/PROBLEM.md).
+The goal is to build a URL shortener service that takes a long URL and converts it into a shorter version.

 ## Features